Jorden-V/UnicornAttractor---Milestone-4/README.md

 3. Mobile Galaxy S5 - 360 X 640, Pixel 2 - 411 x 731, Pixel 2 xl - 411 x 823, iPhone 5 - 320 x 568, iPhone 6,7,8 - 375 x 667, iPhone 6,7,8 Plus - 414 x 736, iPhone x - 375 x 812.
     1. Displays as intended

-## Deployment
+## My Deployment

-1. New Heroku Python App created.
+1. Create Heroku Python App created.
 2. Launched Heroku in the C9 environment.
 3. Initiate new Git repository and run git remote add Heroku https://unicornattractor-msp.herokuapp.com/ to allow a push to the Heroku server.
 4. To prevent a "push fail", the requirements.txt was updated using the following command sudo pip3 freeze --local >requirements.txt to keep track of dependancies.